Call for Proposals: Canadian Open Data Summit 2020

 In 2019 the committee, recognizing both momentum and opportunity, took a gap year to work towards incorporating into a formal organization known as the Canadian Open Data Society, a membership-based non-profit entity.

-This Call for Proposals is being issued by the Working Group that will become the first board of the Society upon incorporation (slated for October 2019) and that will select the host for the 2020 Canadian Open Data Summit to be held in May or June of 2020.
+This Call for Proposals is being issued by the Working Group that will become the first board of the Society upon incorporation (slated for December 2019) and that will select the host for the 2020 Canadian Open Data Summit to be held in the autumn of 2020.

 The Summit aims to promote Open Data in Canada through: